Global Parks Board Members

 Maria Burks

 Maria served for 39 years in a variety of ranger and superintendent positions in the US National Park Service in both parks and headquarters offices.
 Her expertise includes development and leadership of visitor services programs, NGO and partnership cultivation and organizational change.
-She has served on international projects in Georgia and Mongolia, and on numerous assignments in Russia, both pre- and post-retirement.
+She has served on international projects in Georgia, Colombia, Peru and Mongolia, and on numerous assignments in Russia.

 Kathy Chopik